 In the Saturday Young Artists Program, Fleisher offers tuition-free classes for young people ages 5 to 18 designed to develop artistic skills, foster engagement with the arts, encourage self-expression, and build confidence as a creative person.
 Over 100 classes in a range of media are offered throughout the year, allowing children and youth to experience hands-on art-making in a supportive and enriching environment.
 Additionally, Fleisher offers low-cost classes for parents of children enrolled in the program.

 The program is offered during the fall, winter, and spring terms.
-Because of their popularity, admission to the program is by lottery only.
+Because of its popularity, admission to the program is by lottery only.
 Learn more about the lottery.

 Fleisher’s classes are designed to be age-appropriate.
 Children must be at least 5 years old before the beginning of the term for which they are registered.
 Parents or guardians of five-year-olds must present proof of their child’s age at registration.